realstephendong/KOI/README.md

 ## 🙏 Acknowledgments

-- **Gemini AI** for intelligent conversation and feature generation
 - **Pygame** for the game engine
 - **Raspberry Pi Foundation** for the hardware platform
 - **Open Source Community** for various libraries and tools

-## 📞 Support

-For questions, issues, or feature requests:
-- Create an issue on GitHub
-- Check the troubleshooting section
-- Review the configuration options

----

 **Stay hydrated and have fun with your digital companions! 💧🐟**